day8/re-frame/docs/CodeWalkthrough.md

    for this kind of event
 3. calls that event handler with the necessary arguments

-As a re-frame app developer, your job then is to write and register a handler for each kind of event.
+As a re-frame app developer, your job, then, is to write and register a handler for each kind of event.

 ## Event Handlers (domino 2)